FredHutch/sas7bdat/DESIGN.md

 Purpose
 -------
-The purpose of this library is to allow JVM-based applications to export data sets in SAS7BDAT format so that they can be read by SAS programs.
+The purpose of this library is to allow JVM-based applications to export datasets in SAS7BDAT format so that they can be read by SAS programs.
-As such, it only needs to support one valid form for any given data set, which was chosen to be 64-bit, UNIX, little-endian, UTF-8.
+As such, it only needs to support one valid form for any given dataset, which was chosen to be 64-bit, UNIX, little-endian, UTF-8.
-Since SAS7BDAT files are used for information exchange between corporations, I presume that SAS running on a different architecture will be able to read these data sets.
+Since SAS7BDAT files are used for information exchange between corporations, I presume that SAS running on a different architecture will be able to read these datasets.

 Class Structure and Responsibilities
 ------------------------------------
-The Metadata, Variable, and Format classes are immutable POJOs for describing the shape of the data set.
+The Metadata, Variable, and Format classes are immutable POJOs for describing the shape of the dataset.
 They are responsible for validating their input, every instance of these classes should only contain legal values.

 The `Sas7bdatExporter` class is responsible for writing the SAS7BDAT file.